MatheusDSantossi/learning-journey/DSA_stuff/foundations_of_Data_Science_and_AI/README.md

 # Foundations of Data Science and AI

-Welcome to the **Foundations of Data Science and AI** repository!
+Welcome to the **Foundations of Data Science and AI** folder!
 This collection is organized into chapters, each focusing on a key topic within Data Science and Artificial Intelligence.
 Each chapter contains curated resources such as PDFs, images, and recommendations to support your learning journey.

 ## Structure

-The repository is organized as follows:
+This folder is organized as follows:

 ```
 foundations_of_Data_Science_and_AI/